kapis20/IoT-Pitch-In/README.md

   detachInterrupt(digitalPinToInterrupt(2)); //Removes the interrupt from pin 2;
 }
 ```
-:

 -In [tutorial1](https://thekurks.net/blog/2018/1/24/guide-to-arduino-sleep-mode) is more about sleeping mode (used with Arduino Mega)

 -[Tutorial2](https://thekurks.net/blog/2016/4/25/using-interrupts) explains the concept of interrupts

 -[Tutorial3](https://thekurks.net/blog/2018/2/5/wakeup-rtc-datalogger) presents the way of using sleeping Mode with the real time clock RTC

-For various boards, there are different interrupts pins available, presented in the table below:
+**NOTE**: For various boards, there are different interrupts pins available, presented in the table below:
 ![image](https://user-images.githubusercontent.com/87130809/124982506-ae296d00-e02e-11eb-960c-0e498c5ac92e.png)